SPIRAL: Self-Evolving Action-Conditioned Video Generation via Reflective Planning Agents: Potential Societal Impact Limitations

-While \ourMethod{} demonstrates strong performance in long-horizon action-conditioned video generation, it still has several limitations.
-First, the framework relies on a closed-loop think–act–reflect process with explicit planning and verification, which introduces additional system complexity and may increase inference latency compared to one-shot generation paradigms.
-A promising direction for future work is to further amortize planning and verification into the world model itself, reducing the need for repeated external reasoning during generation.
-Second, \ourMethod{} depends on learned PlanAgent and CriticAgent models to decompose actions and assess execution quality.
-Although effective in practice, errors or ambiguities in planning or critique may propagate across steps in long-horizon generation, suggesting opportunities to improve robustness through stronger joint training or more compact feedback representations.
-Third, the current action formulation focuses on sequential, high-level semantic actions and does not explicitly model fine-grained control signals or tightly coupled physical interactions.
-Extending the framework to support richer action representations or tighter integration with low-level motion modeling remains an open direction.
+While \ourMethodColored{} demonstrates strong performance in long-horizon action-conditioned video generation, it still has several limitations. \begin{itemize}[leftmargin=1.25em, itemsep=0pt, topsep=0pt] \item \textbf{Inference cost.} The closed-loop think--act--reflect process introduces additional system complexity and inference latency compared with single-shot generation.
+A promising direction is to amortize planning and verification into the video generator itself. \item \textbf{Action representation.} The current formulation focuses on sequential, high-level semantic actions and does not explicitly model fine-grained control signals or tightly coupled physical interactions.
+Richer action representations and tighter low-level motion modeling remain open directions. \item \textbf{Automatic evaluation.} Our evaluation protocol relies on VLM-based agents.
+Although Appendix~\ref{app:evaluator_stability} shows reasonable consistency, automatic evaluation can still be affected by model bias, imperfect visual grounding, and ambiguity in open-ended procedural tasks. \item \textbf{Generalization scope.} Our experiments mainly focus on the distribution covered by \ourDataset{} and \ourBenchmark{}.
+Generalization to specialized domains, safety-critical procedures, rare object interactions, or culturally diverse activities remains to be systematically studied. \end{itemize} Addressing these limitations is essential for building more robust, efficient, and responsibly deployable long-horizon video generation models.